-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 per share SNTI The Nasdaq Capital Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \boxtimes Smaller reporting company \mathbf{X}

-Emerging growth company \times

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act.
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$ 0.0001 per share SNTI The Nasdaq Capital Market ed to be filed by Section 13 or 15(d) of the Securities Exchange A uch filing requirements for the past 90 days.
+Yes \boxtimes No \square Act of 1934 during the preceding 12 months (or for such shorter period that Indicate by check mark whether the registr preceding 12 months (or such shorter perio very Interactive Data File required to be submitted pursuant to R to submit such files).
+Yes \boxtimes No \square ule 405 of Regulation S-T (Section 232.405 of of this chapter) during the accelerated filer, a non-accelerated filer, smaller reporting compa erging growth company" in Rule 12b-2 of the Exchange Act. iny or an emerging growth company.
+See the definitions of "large Large accelerated filer Accelerated filer Non-accelerated filer \mathbf{X} Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate b to Section $7(a)(2)(B)$ of the Securities Act. elected not to use the extended transition period for complying v with any new or revised financial accounting standards provided pursuant